Edward Courtney Boyle

-Rear Admiral Edward Courtney Boyle, VC (23 March 1883 – 16 December 1967) was a Royal Navy officer and an English recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Rear-Admiral Edward Courtney Boyle, VC (23 March 1883 – 16 December 1967) was a Royal Navy officer and an English recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

-Boyle was born on 23 March 1883 in Carlisle, Cumberland, and educated at Cheltenham College.
+Edward Courtney Boyle, "one of the most distinguished submariners of his generation", was born on 23 March 1883 in Carlisle, then part of Cumberland, and educated at Cheltenham College.

 Naval career

 Boyle joined the Royal Navy, and HMS Britannia, in 1897.
 He joined the submarine service in July 1904 when he was sent to the depot ship HMS Thames.
 He was soon promoted lieutenant and given command of one of the Holland-class submarines.
 He served in the surface fleet on HMS Ocean from November 1908 until January 1910 when he returned to submarines.

 Boyle was 32 years old, and a lieutenant commander in the Royal Navy during the First World War when the following deed took place for which he was awarded the VC, the citation was gazetted on 21 May 1915:

 The large transport sunk by E14 was the Gul Djemal, which was sunk in shallow waters with the loss of 2000 troops and a battery of artillery.
 Its sinking ended Ottoman attempts to reinforce Gallipoli by sea.
 In addition to Boyle's VC, Edward Geldard Stanley and Acting Lieutenant Reginald Wilfred Lawrence were both awarded the Distinguished Service Cross and all the ratings were awarded the Distinguished Service Medal.

-Boyle made at least two more tours into the Sea of Marmara aboard E14 during the Gallipoli Campaign.
+Boyle made at least two more tours into the Sea of Marmara aboard E14 during the Gallipoli campaign.